 The baby growing in your 12 week pregnant belly is now around 6 centimetres long and weighs about 30 grams.
-The face continues to take shape, and nails appear on the fingers and toes, as you will notice in your 12 week sonogram.
+The face is continuing to take shape and nails appear on the fingers and toes.
 During the 12 week ultrasound, you will see the baby’s organs, limbs, muscles, and bones are all fully developed.

 For some women with a 12 weeks pregnant belly, the baby’s sex is fairly easy to tell via the ultrasound technician.
-However, for most soon-to-be moms getting a 12 week ultrasound gender may not be obvious, and they must patiently wait to see the differences on the sonogram in future weeks.
-You must decide before going into the appointment whether you want to know if it is a boy or girl ultrasound at 12 weeks or whether you would rather have the gender be a surprise when the baby is born.
+However, for most soon-to-be mums getting a 12 week ultrasound gender may not be obvious.
+You must decide before going into the appointment whether you want to know if it is a boy or girl or whether you would rather have the gender be a surprise when the baby is born.